Available on: all targets

 All data printed to the screen is formatted by using the specific formatter for numbers, and "as is" for strings, while complex data will be printed out with an unique decription string.
 For the numeric data, the numbers are always translated into decimal system.
 Nothing is written if parameter is omitted.

 Because the PRINT instruction prints with mono-spaced characters, there is a correlation between the number of characters printed and the number of columns those characters occupy.
 This ensures that each character uses only one column.
+You can use the SPC keyword to print after a specific number of spaces.

 It is also possible to put the output to a specific location.
 The PRINT @ command is used to place output at a specified place on the screen.
 For this purpose the screen is divided into a SCREEN COLUMNS x SCREEN ROWS grid, giving a certain amount of positions.
 The expression after the @ can be a number, a variable or an arithmetic expression, as long as the value is between 0 and ((SCREEN COLUMNS*SCREEN ROWS)-1).